History of Local Law 11

 SWARMP (Safe With A Repair and Maintenance Program)

-The facade has conditions that are not immediately dangerous but require repair and maintenance within the cycle.
+The facade has conditions that are not immediately dangerous but require repair and maintenance within the active DOB program requirements.
 Common SWARMP conditions include cracked mortar joints, isolated spalling, corroded shelf angles, sealant deterioration, and minor cavity wall tie deficiencies.
-Under FISP rules, SWARMP repairs must be completed within 18 months of the filing date.
-Failure to complete SWARMP repairs and file a follow-up report (TR6) converts the SWARMP classification to Unsafe.
+Owners should confirm the current completion and follow-up filing requirements with their QEWI because unresolved SWARMP items can escalate into a more serious enforcement posture.

 Unsafe